karrioapi/karrio/README.md

 - **Extensible**: Build anything with webhooks, API and metadata.
 - **Multi-carrier SDK**: Use the karrio SDK Framework to integrate with custom carrier APIs.
 - **Fulfilment**: Connect carrier accounts, get live rates and purchase shipping labels.
-- **Tracking**: Create package tracker, get real time tracking status and deliver a great shopping experience.
+- **Tracking**: Create package trackers, get real time tracking status and deliver a great shopping experience.
 - **Address Validation**: Validate shipping addresses using integrated 3rd party APIs.
 - **Cloud**: Optimized for deployments using Docker.
 - **Dashboard**: Use the [karrio dashboard](https://github.com/karrioapi/karrio-dashboard) to orchestrate your logistics operations.